u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/invoicing/invoicing_policy.rst

    .. image:: invoicing_policy/invoicing-policy-order-lines.png
       :align: center
-      :alt: How to see your delivered and invoiced quantities on Odoo Sales.
+      :alt: How to see your delivered and invoiced quantities on Thrive Bureau ERP Sales.

-   Odoo automatically adds the quantities to the invoice, both :guilabel:`Delivered` and :guilabel:`Invoiced`, even if it's a partial delivery, when the quotation is confirmed.
+   Thrive Bureau ERP automatically adds the quantities to the invoice, both :guilabel:`Delivered` and :guilabel:`Invoiced`, even if it's a partial delivery, when the quotation is confirmed.

 Finally, there are a few different options to create an invoice: :guilabel:`Regular invoice`,